coddymaster1/coddymaster1/README.md

 ---

-## 💻 Technical & Implementation Stack
+## 🔸 TECHNICAL & IMPLEMENTATION STACK

 To ensure flawless data synchronization from the factory floor to the balance sheet, our development team builds upon: